The Shame-Worth Dance

 Fear Of...

-For the fear of being loved I let other's fears latch onto me like a disease running ramped.
+For the fear of being loved I let other's fears latch onto me like a disease running rampant.

 For the fear of not being successful I stayed in a classroom that trapped me like a bird in a cage.